nextflow-io/nextflow/docs/developer-env.md

 - Parameter schemas
 - DAG previews

-See {ref}`vs-code-integration-page` for more information about the Nextflow extension.
+See {ref}`vs-code-page` for more information about the Nextflow extension.

 ````{tabs}